Safely Introducing a Wide Variety of Foods to Your Baby

 - Optimal health.
 Pick a time when your baby is healthy and can have your full attention for at least two hours so that you can watch for an allergic reaction.

 - Stick to it.
 If your baby doesn’t like a food on the first try, keep offering the food.
-Sometimes it takes a baby 10 to 15 tastes of a food before they start to eat it readily.
+Remember, your baby has never had anything thicker than breast milk or formula, so it may take 10 to 15 tastes of a food before they start to eat it readily.

 Research shows there are ways to safely introduce peanut and other allergens